 Are you noticing various foundation problem signs around your home such as drywall nail pops or uneven floors?
 These issues likely stemmed from settlement and sinking, a foundation problem that affects nearly every structure in your home.
-Due to the soil makeup of Austin and San Antonio, many homes are at risk for settlement and sinking.
+Due to the soil makeup of Texas, many homes are at risk for settlement and sinking.
 FSS is here to inform you about this problem sign and provide foundation solutions that fix the problem permanently.

 Understanding the Red Flags of Foundation Settlement

 As a homeowner in Texas, it’s a good idea to familiarize yourself with foundation settlement red flags.
 Although we suggest you inspect your foundation at least once a year, both inside and outside, if you notice any of these warning signs, a professional inspection is required right away.

 These problem signs may start subtle but with time develop into a much larger problem.
 As always, to avoid secondary problems and keep repair costs down, quick action is required.